 The relationship between post-wildfire flooding and vegetation regrowth was established using several different analytical approaches.
 Raw precipitation and vegetation input datasets are not available at identical temporal or spatial resolutions, so data was first aggregated to common scales for each independent analysis.

 First, PERSIANN precipitation data was aggregated to a monthly time scale to identify trends for each individual summer month.
 Trends were determined based on a 30-year climatology established for each of the three watersheds: Salt, Santa Cruz, and Little Colorado.
 The climatology was created by first clipping PERSIANN precipitation to each watershed.
 Daily precipitation surfaces for individual watersheds were summed by month.
 The 30-year average monthly sum for July, August, and September between 1985 and 2014 was then designated the 30-year normal for each respective month.
-Monthly precipitation anomalies were then derived by subtracting the normalized sum from individual month sums for each year from 2001 through 2014.
+Monthly precipitation anomalies were then derived by subtracting the normalized sum from individual monthly sums for each year from 2001 through 2014.
 Minimum, maximum, and mean raster statistics were generated for each of the PERSIANN precipitation anomaly surfaces.
 MODIS NDVI was then clipped to fire boundaries within each watershed and the sixteen-day MODIS scenes were averaged to attain monthly values for each summer month using the dnppy “many_stats” function.
 Minimum, maximum, and mean raster statistics were then generated for average monthly NDVI for each watershed from 2001 to 2014 (Figures 1-3).
 In addition to calculating monthly averages, NDVI values were collected for each burn severity category (low burn to high burn) for the 2002 Rodeo-Chediski fire within the Salt basin.
 NDVI values were plotted from 2001 to 2014 based on burn severity (Figure 4).

-The aggregate basin precipitation anomalies, NDVI, and post-fire flood incidents were then analyzed using a generalized linear model and graphed based on average values across each watershed (Figures 6-8).
+The aggregate basin precipitation anomalies, NDVI, and post-fire flood incidents were then analyzed using a generalized linear model and graphed based on average values across each watershed (Figures 5-8).
 The data was resampled to a common one-kilometer spatial resolution and analyzed using a multivariate statistical regression with R Programming.